Firedrake969/celeritas.js/README.md

 - Gravity
 - Velocity
 - Body update
+- Directional gravity

 ### Planned Features
-- Nothing yet - suggest some in the [Issues](https://github.com/Firedrake969/celeritas.js/issues)!
+- Suggest some in the [Issues](https://github.com/Firedrake969/celeritas.js/issues)!

 ### Documentation
 No documentation yet.
 It will be put in the wiki or gh-pages when I get around to beginning it.